LaunchCodeEducation/java-web-dev-curriculum/content/assignments/assignment-1/_index.md

 then get feedback from the Company Team.

-After you work through the tasks Blake has laid out for you, tackle one or more of the [bonus missions]({{< relref "./submission/#bonus-missions" >}}).
+After you work through the tasks Blake has laid out for you, tackle one or more of the [bonus missions]("./submission/#bonus-missions").

 ## Getting Started

 {{% notice blue Note "rocket" %}}
 You may need to enable actions within your github repository if you have not done so already.
-Please refer back to the instructions on how to do so in the [Running the Autogtrading Tests through Github Actions]({{< relref "../hello-world/#running-the-autograding-tests-through-github-actions" >}}) section of `Assignment 0`
+Please refer back to the instructions on how to do so in the [Running the Autogtrading Tests through Github Actions]("../hello-world/#running-the-autograding-tests-through-github-actions") section of `Assignment 0`
 {{% /notice %}}

 In Canvas, **Graded Assignment #1: TechJobs Console** contains a GitHub starter code repo link.
 Fork the repository to your personal profile, copy the repo’s URL for cloning, and open up IntelliJ. and then set up the project in IntelliJ.
-Refer back to the setup instructions from [assignment 0]({{< relref "../hello-world/#getting-started" >}}) for more details.
+Refer back to the setup instructions from [assignment 0]"../hello-world/#getting-started") for more details.

 Before diving in and starting to code, make sure you understand what the code you've been given does.
 Since you're starting with a functioning---albeit